 Natural disasters in the Philippines

-Expats should always be aware of the risks in the area where they are living and should always take cyclone and flood warnings seriously.
+The Philippines is one of the world's most natural disaster-prone countries.
 Expats should have a plan of action in case of emergency and make sure that they have appropriate insurance coverage.

 Protests in the Philippines

-Insecurity in the southern Philippines
+Problems in the southern Philippines